mvcds/my-library/maths/probability-theory/K-Means clustering.md

-A process to create find [[Centroid]]s which is biased on where the seeds are initialized.
+A process to create find [[Centroid|Centroids]] which is biased on where the seeds are initialized.

 Choosing how many clusters will exist is very important, as well as if data should be [[Standartization|standarized]] or not.